 You have reached the Education Minnesota refund request hotline.
 The refund request forms for the political action committee and the Foundation for Excellence in Teaching and Learning appear in the October issue of The Minnesota Educator.
 This issue should be mailed to your home between the last week of September and the first week of October.
 To qualify for the refund, you must be an active member of Education Minnesota.
 Fair share and retired members do not qualify as their dues are not assessed.
 Only one set of forms may be requested per individual.
 You may not request multiple forms to be sent to you or request forms for others.
 Photocopies will not be accepted.
 These forms will not be available to Education Minnesota to mail out to you until the first week of October in the current school year.
 If you are calling to request copies please leave your name, including spelling, complete address, and the forms you wish to have sent.
 These forms will be mailed the first week of October.
 This date also applies to new members starting at the beginning of the school year.
 The forms must be mailed back to Education Minnesota postmarked by October 31st.
 You can expect your refund check to be mailed by November 30th.
 If you join Education Minnesota mid-year, you have 30 days from the day you signed your membership to request the forms.
 Please state the date you signed your membership application on this message.
 Once you have received your refund forms, please submit within 30 days.
 Thank you.

-The Janus decision means there are no longer “fair share” payers, only full union members.
-Employers are no longer deducting those fees (about 85% of full dues) from paychecks.
+The Janus decision means there are no longer “fair-share” payers, only full union members.
+Employers are no longer deducting those fees (about 85 percent of full dues) from paychecks.
 Prior to Janus, the union’s reported “chargeable” activities in a “Hudson” notice, used to calculate fees, were only supposed to include expenses associated with collective bargaining.
 Education Minnesota, however, routinely included “chargeable activities” that were clearly political or had nothing to do with collective bargaining.
 Short of a legal challenge by a teacher, there is no oversight of the accounting claims made by Education Minnesota.